 Subscribing to a channel pack grants you access to all the channels in said pack.
 You can either watch them live, or access the Foxtel Now on demand library to see what’s available.
-So besides being able to watch Foxtel original content, you also have binge hundreds of hours of programming anytime.
+So besides being able to watch Foxtel original content, you also have hundreds of hours of programming to binge anytime.

-It’s important to note that both the Drama and Pop packs include the Showcase channel, which is the home of HBO.
+It’s important to note that that Essentials pack includes the Showcase channel, which is the home of HBO.
 So if you’re looking to watch Game of Thrones, Foxtel Now is your most accessible and affordable choice.
-There are also tons of other shows available, including Wentworth, A Place to Call Home, The Americans, Westworld, Big Little Lies, and so on.
+There are also tons of other shows available, including Wentworth, A Place to Call Home, The Americans, Westworld, Watchmen, Big Little Lies, and so on.
 As for movies, Foxtel has over 1,000 titles available on demand, so you’ll never be out of inspiration when planning a marathon.